Last updated on 8 April 2021

 If you have prostate cancer but it hasn’t spread beyond your prostate, there’s a good chance this surgery could cure you completely.
 However, like any surgery, it comes with a low risk of more serious complications.

-So, what is minimally invasive prostatectomy?
+What is minimally invasive prostatectomy?

+It can also be done robotically.
 Over the last few decades, the development of robot-assisted technology has slowly changed how doctors treat patients with cancer.

 At Mount Elizabeth Hospital, the robot used to treat prostate cancer is one of the most technologically advanced in the world.
 It features a high-definition 3D camera and robotic arms controlled by a state-of-the-art console.
 It is also capable of removing the entire prostate by making only a few small incisions in the tummy area.